EDGE: Enhancing Diversity in Graduate Education Doctoral Fellowship Program

 - Stacey F. Bent, Vice Provost for Graduate Education and Postdoctoral Affairs, Jagdeep and Roshni Singh Professor in the School of Engineering

-EDGE Doctoral Fellowships are awarded to incoming doctoral students, who are nominated by their degree program after they are admitted.
-Candidates are nominated after admissions decisions by degree programs to the deans' offices in the Schools of Earth, Energy & Environmental Sciences, Education, Engineering, and Humanities and Sciences.
+EDGE Doctoral Fellowships are awarded to incoming doctoral students, who are initially nominated by their degree program after they are admitted.
+The nominations are then reviewed by the deans' offices in the Schools of Business, Education, Engineering, Humanities and Sciences and Sustainability.

 Chris Gonzalez Clarke, Associate Vice Provost for Graduate Education & Director, EDGE Doctoral Fellowship Program & Special Projects